 Turquoise first appears in the archeological record of the southwestern United States in the 500s C.E.
 The stone, which gained popularity among the Ancient Puebloan people of Chaco Canyon by the early 900s C.E., was primarily used in ceremonial and funerary offerings and for personal adornment.
 For the Zuni, descendants of the Ancient Puebloans, turquoise holds a place of paramount importance: a stone popular among the gods.
 Charms such as these represent in a physical form the power of the animal or object in whose likeness they are carved.

-Shell, turquoise, resinous material
+Shell, turquoise, resin

 Museum Expedition 1903, Museum Collection Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Cornell University